nixonyung/nixonyung.github.io/content/writings/growth/shuhari/self-actualization.en.md

 But I would rather interpret it as:

-> A training for your mind to observe only your present thoughts.
+> A training for your mind to observe only your present feelings and thoughts.

-- no need to force yourself to have absolutely no thoughts, just remind yourself to observe only your present thoughts
+- no need to force yourself to have absolutely empty your mind, just remind yourself to only observe your present feelings and thoughts
   - our minds requires some deliberate training to do so (you may search "guided meditation")

 ## Law of Attraction